 5) SHARE EVERYTHING YOU KNOW.
 Sharing knowledge and building a community will only help and inspire you.
 Creative South was such a great experience.
 It was a weekend filled with talented and kind people who shared their stories and lessons learned.
 Get out there and become a part of or build your own community.
 It’s worth it!

 Get your creative juices flowing and try the challenge outlined below.
-Be sure to share your awesome visuals with us by tagging @DEVENEYnola and using the #DEVchat hashtag.
+Tag @DEVENEYMKTG to share your awesome visuals with us.